-- Stem Cell Therapy: this form of therapy begins with taking a patient’s stem cells, which are harvested using blood cells, fat cells, or bone marrow.
+- Autologous Stem Cell Therapy: this form of therapy begins with taking a patient’s stem cells, which are harvested using blood cells, adipose (fat) cells, or bone marrow.
 The cells are then processed to be more concentrated, then reinjected into the injury site.
 Stem cells contain healing properties that the body already uses when a strain occurs.
-Placing a concentrated stem cell solution into a part of the body that is healing can help the damaged ligaments heal faster.
+Placing a concentrated stem cell solution into a part of the body that is injured can help the damaged ligaments heal faster.

 - Platelet-Rich Plasma Therapy: beginning with a simple blood draw, the patient’s blood is then placed in a centrifuge to separate platelets in the blood from other components.
 The platelets are then injected into the injury site.
 Platelets contain proteins and growth factors that the body uses naturally to heal damage.
 Increasing the amount of these properties where damage has occurred could help the injury heal faster.

-These therapies work particularly well on soft tissue, and hope to not only heal the injury but also provide pain relief.
-It is an outpatient procedure that takes less than two hours to complete.
-Patients typically see results in a matter of days, many experiencing near-immediate relief.
+These therapies work particularly well on soft tissue.
+They not only heal the injury but also should provide pain relief.
+Autologous stem cell transplant/therapies are an outpatient procedure, typically taking less than two hours to complete.
+Patients typically see results in a matter of weeks.

 Ligaments that have been damaged in an ankle sprain can begin to heal more quickly if the treatment is coupled with regenerative medicine.
 It is generally recommended that patients continue to exercise the ankle as it is suggested to do so.
 These therapies hope to provide a more comfortable, and shorter, recovery process.